 With a land area of over 24,000 square miles, the Navajo Nation is about the same size as West Virginia.
-Home to more than a dozen national monuments and tribal parks, the Navajo reservation extends into Utah, Arizona and New Mexico.
+Home to more than a dozen national monuments and tribal parks, the Navajo Nation extends into Utah, Arizona, and New Mexico.

-Scholars believe the Navajo have thrived because of their ability to selectively borrow ideas from other cultures (Puebloans, Paiutes, Spanish, Anglos) while maintaining their original culture and distinctive indentity.
+Scholars believe the Navajo have thrived because of their ability to selectively incorporate ideas from other cultures (Puebloans, Paiutes, Spanish and Anglos) while maintaining their original culture and distinctive identity.

 Scholars still debate when the Navajo entered the Southwest.
 Most anthropologists agree the Navajo were spread through northern New Mexico, southern Utah and northern Arizona by the end of the 1500’s.